FilenCloudDienste/filen-cli/README.md

 - Invoke the CLI with the `--email` and `--password` (optionally `--two-factor-code`) arguments set.
 - Put your credentials in the `FILEN_EMAIL` and `FILEN_PASSWORD` (optionally `FILEN_2FA_CODE`) environment variables.
 - Store your Filen email and password in a file named `.filen-cli-credentials` where you invoke the CLI.
 Put your email and password in separate lines, in plain text (optionally 2FA code in third line).
+- Export an "auth config" (which includes your Filen email, password and other details) using `filen export-auth-config`.
+  This will produce a file named `.filen-cli-auth-config`, which you can need to where you invoke the CLI.
+  This option can be useful especially for clustered WebDAV/S3 servers, where otherwise too many login requests result in rate limiting.

 If you have 2FA enabled and don't specify a 2FA code, you will be prompted for it.